[ Winter 2011]

-The research career of Gökhan Hotamisligil, chair of the Harvard School of Public Health Department of Genetics and Complex Diseases, has circled around that question for more than two decades.
+The research career of Gökhan Hotamisligil, chair of the Harvard School of Public Health Department of Molecular Metabolism, has circled around that question for more than two decades.
 Today, with findings from his lab poised to be translated into new drugs, the goal of averting long-term medical complications in an increasingly overweight population may be closer than ever.

 Since arriving at the School in 1995, Hotamisligil has pursued with Captain Ahab–like intensity one of the most important biomedical problems of our time: the spiraling epidemic of “metabolic” diseases, such as type 2 diabetes and heart disease, associated with the relentless rise of obesity in America and, increasingly, around the world.